thiensean/DeepLearningCV/README.md

 ## Conclusion

-In conclusion, from this capstone, it can be seen that the objectives intended were achieved.
+In conclusion, from this project, it can be seen that the objectives intended were achieved.
 The model was built without using transfer learning from pretrained models.
 And this solidified the foundation of understanding the architecture of Faster R-CNN models.

 This may not be the best method, but it is highly adaptable and can be tuned to different sets of images by using libraries like Grad-CAM to understand what each convolution layer sees eg. Lines, Contours, Edges.